angrybacon/doomsday-wiki/markdown/chapters/appendices/interactions.md

 ## Opponent Interactions

 ### Aven Mindcensor, Shadow of Doubt

 If there is an Aven Mindcensor on the board, a resolved Doomsday will be able to search only the top 4 cards of the library and the entire graveyard.
 Selecting 1 card from the top 4 does not allow you to dig one deeper in to your library.

-### Echo of Eons
+### Echo of Eons, Day's Undoing

 If playing against a known Echo deck try to make sure you have at least 8 cards spread across your hand, library and graveyard to avoid them being able to Echo you to death.
-You should have a minimum of 6 from the Doomsday in your graveyard and your 5 card pile so having an extra 2 cards in hand or some uncracked fetches and/or lotus petals in play can help achive this.
+You should have a minimum of 6 from the Doomsday in your graveyard and your 5-cards pile so having an extra 2 cards in hand or some uncracked fetches and/or lotus petals in play can help achieve this.

 ### Flickerwisp